algbio/themisto/README.md

 # Installation
 ## Requirements

-We currently support only Linux and MacOS.
+We currently support only Linux and macOS.
 For compilation, you will need a C++17 compliant compiler with OpenMP support, and CMake v3.1 or newer.
 If compiling with g++, make sure that the version is at least g++-8, or you might run into compilation errors with the standard library &lt;filesystem&gt; header.

 ## Compiling